mieweb/docs/content/functions/reports/executive-dashboard-report.md

 ---
 **Executive Dashboard Report**

 The Executive Dashboard is a one screen summary intended to be used by client executives as a high level overview of clinic and employee outcomes.
+Partition restriction checks are not applicable from the executive dashboard queries due to improved performance.
 The report is divided into multiple sections: Clinic Visit Activity, Visit Types, Top 10 Services/Tests Provided, Work Related Injury or Illness Cases/Incidents, Health Surveillance, Disability/Case Management, and Portal Activity.

 The top of the dashboard contains a search engine that can limit information that displays in the portlets based on time frame, location (PO) and Employer Organization (EO).